docsteveharris/collab-norad/readme.md

 - please be systematic about naming files and variables

+# Inbox.todo:

-# Inbox.todo
+# Next.todo:
+	- create makefile
+	-

 - endpoint: time to end of vasopressors (as per Merv 2015-02-07) @done(2015-02-07)
 	+ wrote to say not possible because we don't have time to event
 		+ median duration to pressors stopping
 	    * stopping being defined as 0.15
         * stopping being defined as 0.30
     + at the 24 hour time point